danielinoa/SwiftPlus/README.md

 # SwiftPlus

-A description of this package.
+A collection of supplemental Swift extensions and utilities.